akulaarora/parallel-csp-dg-stepping/README.md

 dg.py provides a Python implementation of the serial algorithm.

-The csp folder provides a C++ implementation of the algorithm as well as a pparallel implementation.
+The csp folder provides a C++ implementation of the serial algorithm as well as a parallel implementation.